nextauthjs/next-auth/www/docs/configuration/events.md

 ### signOut

-Sent when the user signs out.
+Sent when the user signs out (logout).

 The message object is the JWT, if using them, or the adapter session object for the session that is being ended.